The Bankrate promise

 Regarding fees, there are a few:

-- Annual fee: No annual fees on some cards, others charge $500 or more
+- Some cards come with no annual fees while others charge $500 or more

-- Late fee: Commonly $39 to $41 after your first late payment, with some cards charging 3% of any amount past due (whichever is greater)
+- Commonly $25 to $41 after your first late payment, with some cards charging 3 percent of any amount past due (whichever is greater)

-- Cash advance fee: Usually $5 to $15 or 3 percent of the amount (whichever is higher)
+- Usually $5 to $40 or up to 3 percent of the amount (whichever is higher)

-- Interest: Typically from 14 percent to 26 percent variable APR (excluding 0 percent APR intro offers), with a grace period where interest is not assessed on purchases as long as you pay your balance in full by the due date
+- Typically a variable APR ranging from 17 percent to 30 percent (excluding 0 percent APR intro offers), usually with a grace period during which interest is not assessed on purchases as long as you pay your balance in full by the due date

 Line of credit vs. credit card

-Since the credit limits with business lines of credit are usually quite high, business LOCs are typically used for short- to mid-term financing for expensive things you want to pay for over time.
-For example, you may need $50,000 worth of restaurant equipment.
-If your credit card has a limit of $25,000 you’d be out of luck.
+Since the credit limits with business lines of credit are usually quite high, business LOCs are typically used as short- to mid-term financing solutions for expensive items that you intend to pay off over time.
+For example, let’s assume you need $50,000 worth of restaurant equipment.
+If your business credit card has a limit of $25,000, you’d be out of luck.
 However, a business line of credit with a higher limit could help you purchase the items your business needs.
 Furthermore, the interest payments on an LOC are typically lower than with credit cards.

-On the other hand, you may just need to spend an extra $1,000 on advertising and can pay the bill in 30 days.
-With the business credit card rather than drawing from a LOC means you’d enjoy an interest-free grace period and wouldn’t be subject to potential draw fees.
-Using a credit card with the 0 percent introductory rate, you would have even more time to make charges without any interest added to the balance.
+On the other hand, perhaps your business plans to spend an extra $1,000 on advertising and can pay the bill in 30 days.
+Using a business credit card rather than drawing from a LOC means you’d enjoy an interest-free grace period and wouldn’t be subject to potential draw fees.
+Using a credit card with a 0 percent introductory rate could be even better, allowing you even more time to charge purchases without interest being added to your balance.

 There are also small business rewards to consider.
 While some business LOCs offer a rewards program, many don’t.
 Conversely, business credit cards often offer rewards on your business purchases.
-If your business involves a lot of travel, you may want to consider a good business travel card may be the way to go.
-They’re loaded with benefits that can lower those costs while offering compelling perks like airport lounge access, various travel credits and more.
+If your business involves a lot of travel, you may want to consider a good business travel card.
+They’re loaded with benefits that can help reduce travel costs while offering compelling perks like airport lounge access, various travel credits and more.

-Be aware that because business LOCs tend to offer high limits, they can be more difficult to qualify for than small business credit cards.
+Finally, it is important to note that — due to their higher limits — business LOCs can be more difficult to qualify for than small business credit cards.

 The bottom line